oloapinivad/ECmean4/docs/sphinx/source/performanceindices.rst

 Variance normalization
 ^^^^^^^^^^^^^^^^^^^^^^^

-PIs strongly depends on the interannual variance of the reference datasates.
-Some datasets have extremely low values which leads to unrealistic large PIs.
+PIs strongly depend on the interannual variance of the reference datasets.
+Some datasets have extremely low values which lead to unrealistically large PIs.
 To avoid that grid points with unrealistic low variance affect the computation of the PIs, a filter to exclude outlier is introduced.

 For EC26 climatology, the filter is based on a combination of two constraints.
 The minimum accepted variance is defined by the maximum value between